EMVrace/EMVerify/README.md

 The auto-generated models allow for any type of transactions to take place, the properties are verified only for **accepted transactions that follow the selected target configuration**.
 All target models are the same except for the rules that produce the `Commit` facts.
 Such rules do not model any interaction with the adversary, the network, or any other agent, i.e., they are simply rules to produce the `Commit` facts.

 All proofs were constructed using Tamarin version 1.7.0 (git revision: 2884fce8c40e3e5bdb87526214652696e089326d, branch: develop) on a computing server running Ubuntu 16.04.3 with two Intel(R) Xeon(R) E5-2650 v4 @ 2.20GHz CPUs (with 12 cores each) and 256GB of RAM.
 Here we used 10 threads and at most 20GB of RAM per target model.

+The models have been (minor-)edited after the production of the final version of our paper, and we have re-run the full-scale analysis with a newer Tamarin version.
+Therefore, the metadata about the models and proofs (e.g. analysis runtime) reported here might differ from that of the paper.
+The results for the security properties do **not** change.

 ## Auto-generation of target models